Hankintailmoitukset/hilma-api/README.md

 ## Recent and upcoming changes

+### Vehicle purchases are coming to hilma

+Test environment now supports new fields for vehicle purchases.
+Vehicle details are given on per lot basis.
+A lot for a contract notice (F02, F05, F21 , F22, F23, F24) is considered vehicle purchases if the primary CPV code (of the notice), or one of the additional CPV codes (of the lot) is from the following list: 60112000,60130000,60140000,90511000,60160000,60161000,64121100,64121200,60100000,90510000,64121000,34100000,3411*,3412*,3413*,3414* AND the buyer checks to confirming checboxes ("This procurement contains vehicles in certain categories" and "This procurement contains other than excluded vehicles").

+On contract award notices (F03, F06, F25, F21, F22, F23, F25 ... support for F25 is currently missing; it's comign soon).
+In addition to the previous, user is required to fill numbers of total and "clean" vehicles per vehicle category (6 numbers total per lot), if the checkboxes mentioned before are checked.

+Ets API supports these new fields.
+The interactive documentation includes these new fields: https://testi.hankintailmoitukset.fi/fi/documentation/300 You can use Hilma UI as reference when implementing your own.

 ### Hilma version release 21.4.2021

 Contract award notices now fully support multiple contract awards per lot.
 Hilma internally uses an array of contract awards; API users can continue to use the single contract award.
 This contract award will be stored into the array.
 The API will only return notices in the array, no matter how they are posted.